The Effect of Attention Head Count on Transformer Approximation: Experiments

 \subsection{Experiments on Real Datasets}

 We conduct two additional experiments on real datasets to assess the practical relevance of our theoretical findings.
 The first is a text retrieval task based on MS MARCO, and the second is an image classification task based on CIFAR-10.
-We focus on training accuracy as a proxy for approximation error, as it directly reflects model capacity.
+As there is no natural NMSE-like metric on retrieval tasks and accuracy is most widely used, we focus on training accuracy to isolate architectural expressivity from issues related to optimization or data scarcity.
+For completeness, we also report test accuracy for both experiments in Table~\ref{tab:MS_val_mean_var} and \ref{table:vit_val_accuracy} in Appendix.
 The experiments examine whether the phase transition around the intrinsic dimension $D$, predicted by Theorem~\ref{thm:thm2}, also manifests in practice.

 \paragraph{MS MARCO (text retrieval).} We construct retrieval-style datasets from the MS MARCO passage ranking collection \citep{bajaj2018.MSMARCOHuman}, where each query is paired with one positive passage and $T-1$ mined hard negatives ($T \in \{8,16,32,64\}$).
 We train a two-layer transformer encoder with per-head embedding dimension fixed at $32$, varying the number of heads across $\{1,2,4,6,8,10,12,14,16\}$.
 Input text is tokenized using the BERT tokenizer, and word, positional, and segment embeddings from pretrained BERT \citep{devlin2019.BERTPretrainingDeep} are kept frozen.
 These 768-dimensional embeddings are linearly projected to the embedding size $E = \text{heads} \times 32$, after which only the projection and transformer layers are trained.
 Full dataset construction and training details are given in Appendix~\ref{app:exp-msmarco}.